fanout/js-pubcontrol/README.md

 HTTP POST, whose content is the JSON string representation of an object that follows certain structural guidelines.

-Each message consists of data items and a specified channel.
-There may be any number of items in each message, even zero.
-The messages are associated with the given channel and will only be delivered to those listeners subscribed to the channel.
+Each message consists of one or more data items, and is always sent to a specified channel.
+The messages are associated with that channel and will only be delivered to those listeners subscribed to the channel.

 This library contains a Format base class and a PubControl class that is used to send messages.
 This library also supports the case when the EPCP endpoint